elicia4/linux_notes/checksum/b2sum.md

 [***Table of Contents***](/README.md)

-It can be used to compute the BLAKE2 message digest of a file or stream:
+It can be used to compute the BLAKE2 message digest (checksum) of a file or
+stream:

 ```bash
 b2sum data.txt